-On 4 June 2019, during its seventy-third session, the General Assembly elected the President for the seventy-fourth session, pursuant to rule 30 of its rules of procedure.
+On 17 June 2020, the General Assembly elected the President for the seventy-fifth session, pursuant to rule 30 of its rules of procedure.

 Office of the President

 The Office is located on the 2nd floor of the Conference Building.